rm3dom/safer/README.md

 ## Building from Source

-To build the plugin from source:

-Clone the repository, then run one of the following:
+To build the plugin from source, clone the repository, then run any of the following:

 * `./gradlew -P "safer.buildTool=gradle" :safer-compiler-plugin:test`
-* `./gradlew -P "safer.buildTool=gradle" :safer-gradle-plugin:build`
-* `./gradlew -P "safer.buildTool=maven" :safer-maven-plugin:build`
-* `./gradlew -P "safer.buildTool=gradle" :safer-gradle-plugin:publishToMavenLocal`
+* `./gradlew -P "safer.buildTool=gradle" :gradle-dev-publish`
-* `./gradlew -P "safer.buildTool=maven" :safer-maven-plugin:publishToMavenLocal`
+* `./gradlew -P "safer.buildTool=maven" :maven-dev-publish`

+All tasks must be run with `-P "safer.buildTool=maven|gradle"`

 ## License